Andrewodwyer/project3-battleships/README.md

     - Battleship is a strategy type guessing game for two players.
 It is played on a grid on which each player's fleet of warships are marked.
 The locations of the fleets are concealed from the other player.
 Players alternate turns taking shots at coordinates (e.g. A1, B5) at the other player's ships, and the objective of the game is to destroy the opposing player's fleet.

 ## Design
-I used Lucidchats to design a flowchart to map out how the game would operate.
-[Lucidchart](https://www.lucidchart.com/) The chart was a referance when writing the code.
+I used [Lucidchart](https://www.lucidchart.com/) to design a flowchart to map out how the game would operate.
+The chart was a referance when writing the code.
 ![Flowchart](images/flowchart.png)